I'm First Symposium

 You'll get the scoop on preparing for college, paying for school, engaging support and making your future.

-Plus, by attending this event, you'll be eligible for the Emerging Leaders scholarship worth $8,000 in tuition over four years.
+Plus, by attending this event, you'll be considered for the Emerging Leaders scholarship worth $8,000 in tuition over four years.

 So what are you waiting for?
 Sign up by February 12, 2020.